leslie255/lbvm/manual.md

 # LBVM Manual

-Note that LBVM is not designed with memory security or safety in mind, which is the reason for some of the design choices.
+Note that LBVM is not designed with memory security or safety in mind, hence some of the design choices.

 LBVM is little endian.